Abhiroop/skeletor/src/Notes.md

 ```

 Koen mentioned `Data.Sequence` maybe a parallelizable instance for `Data.Sequence` as well
+- concat in sequence is O(log(min(n1,n2))).
+- split in sequence is O((n/c)log c); c = size of chunks

 ### RESEARCH QUESTIONS

-Can linear haskell give O(1) array concat(using the pointer algo defined in Control.DivideAndConquer)?
+Can linear haskell give O(1) array concat(using the algo defined in Control.DivideAndConquer)?

+An idea is instead of actually splitting the array simply detect the indices and work with the indices.
+In case of `merge` operation find some amortized way of copying.

+Advantage of `vector` is its `slice` operation is O(1)